Admission to the MA Asian Studies (research). Students from other programmes are kindly referred to the regular MA version of this course.

 The instructor will give interactive mini-lectures in the first half of the seminar, introducing the topic, the main problems that it raises, the principal authors and literature that has addressed the question, and so on.
 The instructor also initiates the discussions for the students.
 The students are required to engage in the discussions in the second session of the seminar.
 The discussions take the form of group discussions, debates, and/or role play games, etc., depending on the contents of each week’s topic.

 The students should finish the required reading, prepare for the seminar questions (sent in advance) beforehand, and come to the seminar ready to contribute.
-Their performance in the seminars will be assessed.
-Students will also give presentations on their short essay during this course.
+Their performance in the seminars will contribute to overall assessment.

 Students should familiarize themselves with the notion of academic integrity and the ways in which this plays out in their own work.
 A good place to start is this page.
 Plagiarism will not be tolerated.
 Students may not substantially reuse texts they have previously submitted in this or other courses.
 Minor overlap with previous work is allowed as long as it is duly noted in citation.